PPC or pay per click advertising is one of the best ways to generate targeted traffic in a short amount of time.

 Display advertising refers to other ads which are shown on countless websites, blogs, and landing pages which participate in Google AdSense or any other ad publishing program such as Taboola, Outbrain etc.

 The above image features a display ad which is shown in the middle of a blog post.

 You can find other numerous examples of display ads on the sites which you regularly visit as these are some of the most common means of monetising websites which are used by millions of websites in the world.

 If you’ve followed closely, then hopefully you’d have got an answer to the question about who will see your PPC ads.
 In the case of search ads, your ad will only be shown to the people who have searched for the keywords or phrases specified by you.

 Search ads are highly targeted as only users with interest in the product/service offered by you will see your ad.

 Display ads, on the other hand, are not as focused and may be shown to anyone.

 They have their uses as search ads may be best for someone who is looking for new customers, but display ads outperform search ads if you are looking for branding or want to put your brand name in front of an audience.

-What are the essential components of a PPC ad?
+Essential components of a PPC Ad

 A search PPC ad usually consists of the following elements: